Mischief Theatre: The Play That Goes Wrong (2012)

 Its run in London's West End at the Duchess Theatre has been extended multiple times, and is still currently running.

-The play opened on Broadway in New York City at the Lyceum Theatre in April 2017 with the original West End company.
-It closed on Broadway in January 2019, before immediately moving to the Off-Broadway theatre New World Stages and reopening in February 2019, where it still continues to run.
-The Broadway company was followed by 2 North American touring companies and a sit-down production at Chicago's Broadway Playhouse.
-From July 2023 to August 2023, a short sit down production will take place at Washington D.C.’s Kennedy Center.
+The play transferred to Broadway at the Lyceum Theatre in April 2017 with the original West End company.
+It closed in January 2019 before moving to the Off-Broadway theatre New World Stages and reopening in February 2019, where it continues to run.
+The Broadway production was followed by two North American touring companies as well as productions at Chicago's Broadway Playhouse in 2022 and The Kennedy Center in Washington D.C. from July to August 2023.

-Foreign language productions of The Play that Goes Wrong have also been presented in France, Israel, Finland, Italy, Belgium and Russia.